TwoFistedJustice/manifold/docs/definitions.md

 In our analog world, a job is something like "Service drum brakes",  "Fix a coolant leak", "Replace the front struts", "Change the clutch".
 It should be granular enough to be easily comprehensible, yet still have complexity.

+Sometimes to make repeating a job in the future easier, a user may want to record some "tips".

 ### Tips
 A Tip is a collection of data storing the ideas and experience of users which will help to